microsoft/dotnet/docs/testing-with-ryujit.md

 Disabling optimization of a function
 ====================================

-You can selectively disable JIT optimization of a particular function by annotating that function with `MethodImplOptions.NoOptimization`.
+If you determine that the JIT is incorrectly optimizing a particular function, you can selectively disable JIT optimization for that function by annotating that function with `MethodImplOptions.NoOptimization`.
 For example, in C#:

         using System.Runtime.CompilerServices;
         ...